-From the RUN mode, press LOG momentarily to log the current reading into the next available Memory location # (from 0 to 7999).
-Press LOG for longer than 2 seconds to place the meter in the Continuous Logging mode, which will log multiple readings at a programmable data collection rate.
-Press LOG momentarily again to exit the Continuous Logging mode.
+From the RUN mode, press of momentarily to log the current reading into the next available Memory location # (from 0 to 15999).
+Press of for longer than 2 seconds to place the meter in the Continuous Logging mode, which will log multiple readings at a programmable data collection rate.
+Press of momentarily again to exit the Continuous Logging mode.

 The action of the LOG key is menu-selectable.
-Logging can be disabled, to internal memory only, to RS-232 only, or to both internal memory and RS-232.
-Please see Section 8, "Data Logging & Recall Operation."
+Logging can be disabled, to internal memory only, to USB only, or to both internal memory and USB.
+Please see Section 9, "Data Logging & Recall Operation."

-RECALL From the RUN mode, press RECALL for longer than 2 seconds to change to the RECALL mode, where previously logged readings can be recalled, as opposed to taking new readings.
+From the RUN mode, press RECALL for longer than 2 seconds to change to the RECALL mode, where previously logged readings can be recalled, as opposed to taking new readings.
 Press LOG momentarily to recall single logged readings.
 Press LOG for longer than 2 seconds to recall successive readings continuously.
-The Memory location # of each recalled reading will be shown in the 8888 field.
+The Memory location # of each recalled reading will be shown in the 88888 field.
 Press LOG momentarily to terminate the Continuous RECALL mode.
 Press UNITS in the Recall mode to display the last meter calibration date.
 Press RECALL to display the previous Recall value.
 Press RECALL for longer than 2 seconds to return to the RUN mode.
-Please see Section 8, "Data Logging & Recall Operation."
+Please see Section 9, "Data Logging & Recall Operation."

 From the RUN mode, Press MENU to change to the Menu mode, which allows setting up the meter from the keypad.
 Press MENU to step through menu items.
 Press PEAK to select digits or sub-items within the selected menu item, and press TARE ^ RESET to modify the selected flashing digit or sub-item.
 The UNITS, RECALL and LOG keys are disabled in the Menu mode.
-Please see the Menu Mode section of this manual.
+Please see Section 11, "Menu Mode Programming Keystrokes."

-The MENU and ALARMS keys are also used in the RECALL mode to increment or decrement Memory location #'s (from 0 to 7999) for displaying logged readings.
+The > MENU and < ALARMS keys are also used in the RECALL mode to increment or decrement Memory location #'s (from 0 to 15999) for displaying logged readings.

+PEAK

-PEAK The action of the PEAK key is programmable to 4 operating modes, so that pressing it from the RUN mode will display 1) Peak, 2) First Peak, 3) Valley, 4) Peak (1st push) and Valley (2nd push).
-When Peak, Valley or First Peak is being displayed, the appropriate LCD indicator caption will be displayed (PEAK, VALLEY or F-PEAK).
-Pressing the PEAK key one more time returns to the RUN mode.
+The action of the ▶ PEAK key is programmable to 4 operating modes, so that pressing it from the RUN mode will display 1) Peak, 2) First Peak, 3) Valley, 4) Peak (1st push) and Valley (2nd push).
+When Peak, Valley or First Peak is being displayed, the appropriate LCD indicator caption will be displayed (PEAK, VALLEY or FIRST PEAK).
+Pressing the ▶ PEAK key one more time returns to the RUN mode.

-The PEAK key is also used in the Menu mode to advance the flashing indicator of the menu value, and in the RECALL mode to advance the next flashing digit of the logging Memory location # (0 to 7999).
+The PEAK key is also used in the Menu mode to advance the flashing indicator of the menu value, and in the RECALL mode to advance the next flashing digit of the logging Memory location # (0 to 15999).